syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 ## Bubbles palette

-You can customize the bubble color based on the value returned from the `bubbleColorValueMapper` property.
+You can customize the bubble color based on the value returned from the `bubbleColorValueMapper` property in the `MapShapeLayerDelegate`.

 ```dart
  List<Model> data;